Erectile Dysfunction – Impotence & Potency (ED)

 Avoid stress.

-Consult an urologist for testing to determine whether impotence is caused by an underlying illness that requires treatment.
+Consult a health care professional for testing to determine whether impotence is caused by an underlying illness that requires treatment.

 RECOMMENDED: